Probiotics After Surgery - A Stronger Recovery

 Welcome back to another post in the HealFast Health and Wellness Series.
 Today's post comes from a conversation with a patient of mine.
 She wanted to know how probiotics aid surgery and injury recovery and what probiotics were the best choice for your health.

 Probiotics are living bacteria and yeasts that are beneficial to your body.

-However, in your own body, there are more bacterial cells then even your own cells.
-Called the human microbiome, it is a highly complex battlefield, with constant struggles between the bad and so called “good” bacteria.
+However, in your own body, there are more bacterial cells than even your own cells.
+Called the human microbiome, it is a highly complex battlefield, with constant struggles between the bad and so-called “good” bacteria.
 Before you worry, remember this daily struggle is part of a normal healthy microbiome.